Rhinoceros: Javan

-Though once widespread throughout Asia, by the 1930s they were nearly hunted to extinction in Nepal, India, Burma, Peninsular Malaysia, and Sumatra for the supposed medical powers of their horns and blood.
+Though once widespread throughout Asia, by the 1930s, they were nearly hunted to extinction in Nepal, India, Burma, Peninsular Malaysia, and Sumatra for the supposed medical powers of their horns and blood.
 As of 2015, only 58–61 individuals remain in Ujung Kulon National Park, Java, Indonesia.
 The last known Javan rhino in Vietnam was reportedly killed for its horn in 2011 by Vietnamese poachers.
 Now only Java contains the last Javan rhinos.

 Sumatran

 The Sumatran rhinoceros (Dicerorhinus sumatrensis) is the smallest extant rhinoceros species, as well as the one with the most hair.
 It can be found at very high altitudes in Borneo and Sumatra.
-Due to habitat loss and poaching, their numbers have declined and it has become the second most threatened rhinoceros.
+Because of habitat loss and poaching, their numbers have declined, and it has become the second most threatened rhinoceros.
 About 275 Sumatran rhinos are believed to remain.
 There are three subspecies of Sumatran rhinoceros: the Sumatran rhinoceros proper (Dicerorhinus sumatrensis sumatrensis), the Bornean rhinoceros (Dicerorhinus sumatrensis harrissoni) and the possibly extinct Northern Sumatran rhinoceros (Dicerorhinus sumatrensis lasiotis).

 A mature rhino typically stands about 1.3 m high at the shoulder, has a length of 2.4–3.2 m and weighs around 700 kg, though the largest individuals have been known to weigh as much as 1000 kg.
 Like the African species, it has two horns; the larger is the front (25–79 cm), with the smaller usually less than 10 cm long.
 Males have much larger horns than the females.
 Hair can range from dense (the densest hair in young calves) to sparse.
 The color of these rhinos is reddish brown.
 The body is short and has stubby legs.
 The lip is prehensile.

-Sumatran rhinoceros are on the verge of extinction due to loss of habitat and illegal hunting.
-Once they were spread across South-east Asia, but now they are confined to several parts of Indonesia and Malaysia due to reproductive isolation.
-There were 320 D. sumatrensis in 1995, which by 2011 have dwindled to 216.
+Sumatran rhinoceros once were spread across South-east Asia, but now are on the verge of extinction, confined to several parts of Indonesia and Malaysia by reproductive isolation.
 It has been found through DNA comparison that the Sumatran rhinoceros is the most ancient extant rhinoceros and related to the extinct Eurasian woolly rhino species, Coelodonta.
-In 1994 Alan Rabinowitz publicly denounced governments, non-governmental organizations, and other institutions for lacking in their attempts to conserve the Sumatran rhinoceros.
+In 1994, Alan Rabinowitz publicly denounced governments, non-governmental organizations, and other institutions for lacking in their attempts to conserve the Sumatran rhinoceros.
 To conserve it, they would have to relocate them from small forests to breeding programs that could monitor their breeding success.
 To boost reproduction, the Malaysian and Indonesian governments could also agree to exchange the gametes of the Sumatran and (smaller) Bornean subspecies.
 The Indonesian and Malaysian governments have also proposed a single management unit for these two ancient subspecies.

-Plantations for palm oil have taken out the living areas and led to the eradication of the rhino in Sumatra.